zdenal/commanded_debugger/README.md

 Feel free to contribute.

 ### Example
 This example is made with https://github.com/slashdotdash/conduit.
-The commands/events are grouped in tree by `correlation_id`.
+The commands/events are grouped in tree view by `correlation_id` and linked by `causation_id`.

 ![Example](assets/commanded-debugger.gif)

 ## Installation